dmhacker/RenderingEngine/README.md

 <a><img src="https://github.com/dmhacker/RenderingEngine/blob/master/renders/92ae70a9-0d2e-4e1c-bf52-f4051ba47937.png" align="center"></a>

 <sub><sup>The Stanford Dragon.
-It took the rendering engine approximately 13 seconds to render all 100,000 of its facets on my laptop.</sup></sub>
+It took the ray tracer approximately 13 seconds to render all 100,000 of its facets on my laptop.
+The pre-calculated kd-tree took 2 seconds to generate.</sup></sub>

 ## Specifications